cgeyskens/phd/ip-proteomics/docs/notes.md

- V- Intensity line plots of raw data per sample of selected candidates V- (SYNGO cellular compartment enrichment analysis plots of synaptic proteins in VCAM1 IP condition) V- Use Kaulich et al. 2025 for annotation of hipppocampal synaptic laminae (full tissue) or regions (synaptosomes)
- - Overlap plot of VCAM1 & GPR37L1 IP conditions that are membrane proteins (also include non-mitocochondrial CSPs, see Chan et al. 2025)
+ V- Intensity line plots of raw data per sample of selected candidates V- (SYNGO cellular compartment enrichment analysis plots of synaptic proteins in VCAM1 IP condition) V- Use Kaulich et al. 2025 for annotation of hipppocampal synaptic laminae (full tissue) or regions (synaptosomes) X- Overlap plot of VCAM1 & GPR37L1 IP conditions that are membrane proteins (also include non-mitocochondrial CSPs, see Chan et al. 2025)

- V- Gene ontology analysis plots of GPR37L1 IP proteins, use as background the whole mouse proteome V- Heatmap of GPR37L1 IP membrane proteins that are interesting (substitute of the Line plots)
- - Crossreference VCAM1 and GPR37L1 IP datasets with the in silico PPI datasets.
+ V- Gene ontology analysis plots of GPR37L1 IP proteins, use as background the whole mouse proteome V- Heatmap of GPR37L1 IP membrane proteins that are interesting (substitute of the Line plots) X Crossreference VCAM1 and GPR37L1 IP datasets with the in silico PPI datasets.